 - Saute the shallot in the pan and saute until starting to go clear.

 - Add the brussels sprouts and continue to cook on medium-high heat, until tender and starting to brown, about three to five minutes.
-Add the chopped bacon and stir to combine.
-Season to taste with salt and pepper.
-Serve immediately.
+Sprinkle with the brown sugar and season to taste with salt and pepper.

 - Continue cooking for a few more minutes until the sprouts are tender, then add the chopped bacon and stir to combine.
 Adjust seasonings.
 Serve immediately.

 - Feel free to substitute whatever type of bacon you prefer.
 I use uncured bacon, but turkey bacon or vegan bacon will work.
 If you use a product that doesn't produce much drippings, be sure to add another tablespoon of oil to compensate.

 - Do I have to use the bacon fat? - You do not have to use the bacon fat, but it adds a lot of flavor.
 Feel free to substitute another tablespoon of oil or butter if you are omitting the bacon drippings.